Frequently Asked Questions

 What is EquityChoice?

-EquityChoice is a smart alternative to traditional home equity loans or coinvestments that allows homeowners access to the wealth locked in their home, especially for those who have recently refinanced at historically low mortgage rates.
+EquityChoice is a smart alternative to traditional home equity loans, or equity investment programs, that allows homeowners access to the wealth locked in their home, especially for those who have recently refinanced at historically low mortgage rates.
 EquityChoice is a second mortgage that allows customers to keep their current primary mortgage terms intact and preserve the equity they’ve already built.
 We share in the outcome of the home price appreciation that occurs after you close on your Equity Choice loan, not before.
 It gives borrowers the choice of receiving cash from their equity at a below market interest rate plus sharing in a portion of the home’s future appreciation without having to liquidate portfolio investments, dip into savings, or experiencing the pressure of adding additional monthly mortgage payments.
 Like other mortgages, you are still required to pay property taxes, homeowner’s insurance, and maintain the home.

 How does EquityChoice work?